Before he discovered “The Formula to Get More Done,” my friend Bedros Keuilian struggled to control his mornings.

-But when he put my Perfect Day Formula into place, his problems were solved.
+But when he put my secret formula into place, his problems were solved.

 “Craig, the #1 lesson I learned from you was how to dominate my mornings by blocking off my magic time and scripting out the first three hours of my morning the night before,” Bedros said.
 “This helped me overcome afternoon anxiety, gave me control of my day again, and helped create more time in the evening to enjoy my family rather than play catch up.
 I no longer work in the evenings and that means that my work is of better quality because I think and process better in the mornings.
 I get a full 7 hours of sleep per night rather than 4-5 hours like I used to so that I dominate my mornings and have my to-do list knocked out by 10:00 a.m.”

 The single most important factor in winning your mornings and owning your days is to get up fifteen minutes earlier and work on your number one priority before anyone else is awake.
 It’s that simple.

 But with all the chaos and temptations in life, how do you do it?
 Well, it’s easy to be well rested and get up on time when you use this 10-3-2-1-0 formula.

 SUGGESTED: Why the 5 a.m.
 Club is a Bad Idea

 This system helps you get to bed on time, sleep better, and wake up the next morning well rested and ready for battle.